jeffersonly/mern-authentication-boilerplate/README.md

 - react-google-login: Used for oAuth login with google
 - react-redux:  Used for application state management, maintains state of the entire app
 - react-router-dom: Used to handle routing for different pages
+- react-toastify: Used for success and error notifications
 - redux: Predictable state container, mainly used as a state management tool
 ## Dev Dependencies